ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ead in the debating society, exhibiting a more exensive
 knowledge upon a greater variety of subsets,
 and expressing their views with greater flumcy,
-clearness and correctness in their uje of language
+clearness and correctness in their uje of language.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_elf_ver03:data:sn82014434:00415661423:1852110601:0464/pct:82.794954,33.391628,14.820463,15.772216/!600,600/0/default.jpg"/>
 </td>